Here is a transcription of the obituary for Alexander Gray, date and newspaper unknown. (His mother’s name was Judah Arena, not Irene.)

 CARD OF THANKS

 We wish to thank our many friends, relatives and neighbors for the sympathy and helpfulness shown in the death of our father, also for the flowers; to the choir for the rendition of the beautiful music and for the use of cars.

 F. E. Gray and family, Mr. and Mrs. A. E. Bowersox, and Miss Erma Gray

 Franklin & Judah are Todd’s great great great grandparents.

 Franklin William Gray was born May 25, 1821 in North Carolina.
-His mother is Catherine Gatsey Wadworth and his father is unknown.
+His mother was Catherine Gatsey Wadworth and his father is unknown.
 I wrote about her here.

 Judah Arena Parrish was born January 29, 1823 in North Carolina.
-Her parents are Ansel Parrish and Winifred Cashett.
+Her parents were Ansel Parrish and Winifred Cashett.

 I haven’t found marriage records, but it is thought that Franklin and Judah married in North Carolina before moving to Missouri.
+Some report the date of 30 Oct 1846 in Randolph County.
 Franklin’s brother Robert Wadsworth Holmes married Judah’s sister Sarah Ann Parrish, and it is thought they too married just before leaving North Carolina.